-I can't remember the first time I held an instrument in my hand.
-Music has always been a part of my life.
-Besides numerous piano teachers I also plagued my father in the guitar group and in various band projects.
-With the latter I used to be a keyboard player, a singer, a bassist or guitarist and rarely even played the drums.
-In the Jugendblasorchester Beeskow I played the timpani, in musical projects I either took on a performing role or acted as a accompanist.
+I can't remember the first time I held an instrument in my hands.
+It feels like music has always been a part of my life.
+In my school days I attended a guitar group of my father besides piano lessons and participated in different band projects.
+In the latter I was sometimes a keyboard player, sometimes a singer, sometimes a bass player or guitarist and more rarely even a drummer.
+In the youth brass orchestra in Beeskow I played the timpani, and in musical projects I either took on a performing role or acted as a accompanist.
 My afternoons were well filled!

-Anyone who works with me knows me as a patient, relaxed guy.
-Trust, openness, tolerance and responsibility are great values to me.
-This also includes admitting when I cannot (yet) do something, or not as well as someone else.
-Of course, to be responsible when I’ve screwed up is part of that.
+Those who work with me know me as a patient, relaxed guy.
+Trust, openness, tolerance and responsibility are important values for me.
+This also includes admitting when I can't do something (yet), or not as well as others.